b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy/Polygamy.md

 ---

-Three of the four quotes above are from Brigham Young.
-Yes, there are more than four discourses on the matter, these are ones I arbitrarily picked.
+Most of the quotes above are from Brigham Young.
+Yes, there are more than five discourses on the matter, these are ones I arbitrarily picked.
 What I want to emphasize is that many former Mormon folks will point to Joseph Smith and his polygamous affairs as awful, incriminating information that tarnishes his claims to authority.

 I don't feel like focusing on Smith is as much of a slam-dunk as other folks seem to think it is.
 I find all of the apologetics for Smith's polygamy to be vapid and nonsensical (I'll address some later in this page), but that's not really the issue.
 There's a lot of [[#Conflicting accounts|conflicting information]] about Smith concerning extramarital affairs.